 How to create a customer persona for ecommerce

-If your product is a new payment app, for example, market data might tell you that freelancers between 25-35 years old are most likely to use it.
-But a well-executed persona could reveal that your target customer feels like they’re already juggling too many digital tools, while wanting to take on more clients.
-For some customers, freelancing is a side hustle.
-Others are new parents working from home temporarily.
+For example, if your product is a new payment app, market data might tell you that 25-35-year-old freelancers are most likely to use it.
+But a well-executed persona could reveal other underlying phenomena.
+Your own buyer persona could discover that your target customer actually feels like they’re already juggling too many digital tools as they try to take on more clients.
+And your new product might only add to that stress.

-Proper market segmentation depends on gaining a deeper understanding of your buyers.
-Use this beginner's guide to building customer personas to get the full picture.
+Proper market segmentation depends on gaining a deeper understanding of your audience.
+Use this beginner's guide to build customer personas that’ll help give you the full picture.

 Why customer personas matter for ecommerce

-It’s no surprise that generic messages don’t resonate with consumers.
-Putting together customer personas, also called buyer personas or marketing personas, is a way to churn out personally relevant, compelling campaigns.
+It’s no surprise, then, that generic marketing messages don’t resonate with consumers.
+Putting together customer personas, also called buyer personas or marketing personas, is a way to churn out compelling and personally relevant campaigns.

-With a few composite sketches, you can get more ROI on your brand’s content marketing efforts and improve customer retention.
 Buyer personas have widespread utility.
 Everyone selling or creating content for your small business can refer to them.
 In addition, your team can more easily decide which features or initiatives to prioritize.
+With a few composite sketches and a well-executed buyer persona template, you can get more ROI on your brand’s content marketing efforts, and improve customer retention.

 What does a good customer persona look like?

-You’ll perform a combination of quantitative and qualitative persona research to capture the relevant details.
+To capture the relevant details, you’ll perform a combination of quantitative and qualitative persona research.
 If your products aren’t available to actual customers yet, you can easily construct profiles for potential customers.
 From there, many businesses narrow down their data into three or four clear-cut archetypes.

 Key components of a customer persona

 The most important concept to keep in mind is that a buyer persona is more than a list of characteristics.
-As you can see in these marketing persona examples, there’s a lot of flexibility with what you can include.
+As you can see in these marketing persona examples, there’s a lot of flexibility as far as what you can include.
 Here are some staple sections of your customer profile:

 - Name: Your buyer needs a memorable name.
 A lot of marketers use alliteration, such as Research Analyst Robert or Landlord Lauren.